BigWizzo/restaurant/README.md

 # Social on Main Restaurant

-- Javascript Restaurant website.
+- Javascript Restaurant Page website.
-- The site contains the landing, menu list tab as well as the contact page..
+- The site contains the landing, menuList as well as the contact page..

 ![screenshot](screenshot.png)